 Improved Health Outcomes for People Living with HIV in Canada

-While some provincial health systems are doing well at engaging and supporting people to use antiretroviral treatment, to stay in care, and achieve viral suppression, far too many people are still being diagnosed too late – and being diagnosed late has a serious effect on the individual’s health, and importantly, can put other partners at risk for acquiring HIV.
+While some provincial health systems are doing well at engaging and supporting people to use antiretroviral treatment, stay in care, and achieve viral suppression, far too many people are still being diagnosed too late.
+This has a serious effect on the individual's health, and importantly, can put other partners at risk for acquiring HIV.

 Stamping out HIV Stigma

-The stigma associated with HIV affects people’s willingness to be tested and seek/engage in care, their sense of self, community and belonging, their access to services and ability to seek social support.
+HIV continues to be very stigmatized which affects people's willingness to be tested and seek/engage in care, their sense of self, community and belonging, their access to services and ability to seek social support.
 It also affects public policy and support for HIV prevention initiatives, particularly harm reduction services.

 CANFAR Research Partnerships

-CANFAR is continuing its key research partnerships, which are all dedicated to our work fighting HIV from prevention to cure through research and awareness.
+CANFAR continues to invest in key research partnerships, which are all dedicated to our work in fighting HIV from prevention to cure through research and awareness.

-CANFAR is proud to partner with other leading HIV research centers in Canada and internationally on these various projects.
+CANFAR is proud to partner with other leading HIV research centres across Canada and internationally on these various projects.
 Like all of CANFAR’s research work, partnerships fall within the HIV prevention, treatment, care, and cure spectrum.

 CANFAR has collaborated in a number of HIV research partnerships over the past 30 years, including funding an HIV lab at the University of Toronto and establishing an HIV Chair position at St. Paul’s Hospital in Vancouver.
 Below are the partnerships that we are proud to announce will be active in our 30th year.